-Each objective is also aligned with at least one of the College's strategic goals for 2020.
-These are to:
+Each objective is also aligned with at least one of the College's strategic goals for 2021.
+In no particular order, these are to:

 - 1. Balance a thriving culture of research, scholarship and intellectual custodianship with a commitment to teaching at the highest level; - 2.
 Recruit the best minds and nurture the next generation of academics; - 3.
-Begin the work of bringing our endowment to a sustainable level; - 4.
+Continue the work of bringing our endowment to a sustainable level; - 4.
 Increase bursary, scholarship and hardship funding for students, particularly at graduate level;